ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 ### Custom elements

 You installation can also have custom elements available in the Rich Text field.
-Contact your site administrator about the details of using them.
+Contact your website administrator about the details of using them.

 ### Text formatting